Tarbal/TelescopeMount/README.md

 # TelescopeMount

+Update 1/19/21: I cleaned up the updated PID algorithm, even though I said 8 months ago that I would never update this repository ever again.
+You have to stay one step ahead of your critics...

 Update 1/18/21: It has come to my attention that the PID algorithm was never updated in this version.
 Uploaded as optional files, the updated PID algorithm is the much improved version I have been using for the past 7 months.